 The Fire Science program and curriculum is suitable for the professional first responder, as well as individuals wishing to explore careers in emergency response.

-The Fire Science program will help students develop personal descipline, confidence, and the career skills critical in emergency reponse operations.
+The Fire Science program will help students develop personal discipline, confidence, and the career skills critical in emergency response operations.
 In addition, the program also offers courses aimed at career development to prepare first responder professionals for rank advancement, such as captain, battalion chief, or deputy chief.

 Coursework includes hazardous materials training and physical conditioning classes, which are geared to prepare students for the demands of fire/EMT academies in addition to the hiring and testing processes.